 Dear has received the highest honors for creativity and excellence in research from the Association of American ...
 More >

-J. Bradford DeLong is a professor of economics at the UC Berkeley, chair of its political economy major, a research associate of the National Bureau of Economic Research, and was a deputy assistant secretary of the U.S. Treasury in the Clinton administration.
+J. Bradford DeLong is a professor of economics at UC Berkeley, chair of the political economy major, a research associate of the National Bureau of Economic Research, and former deputy assistant secretary of the U.S. Treasury in the Clinton administration.

-He is the author of the perhaps influential weblog, “Grasping Reality With Both Hands: Brad DeLong's Semi-Daily Journal."
-His work extends from business cycle dynamics ...
+He is the author of the blog "Grasping Reality With Both Hands: Brad DeLong's Semi-Daily Journal."
+His work extends from business cycle dynamics through economic growth, ...
 More >

-David Dornfeld is the Will C. Hall Family Chair in Engineering in Mechanical Engineering at the UC Berkeley.
-He leads the campus’s Laboratory for Manufacturing and Sustainability - LMAS (lmas.berkeley.edu) with research activities in green and sustainable manufacturing; monitoring and analysis of manufacturing processes; precision manufacturing with specialization on chemical mechanical planarization for semiconductor ...
+David Dornfeld is the Will C. Hall Family Chair in Engineering at UC Berkeley.
+He directs the Laboratory for Manufacturing and Sustainability, with research activities in green and sustainable manufacturing; monitoring and analysis of manufacturing processes; precision manufacturing with specialization on chemical mechanical planarization for semiconductor manufacturing; and intelligent sensors and machine interoperability for ...
 More >

 William Dow is the Henry J. Kaiser professor of health economics in the School of Public Health's Division of Health Policy and Management.
 He chairs the Health Services and Policy Analysis graduate group, and serves as associate director of the Berkeley Population Center.
 Dow’s background is in domestic and international health economics, particularly as it relates to health insurance.
 He has worked with both Democratic and ...
 More >

-Jill Duerr Berrick is a professor of social welfare and co-director of UC Berkeley’s Center for Child and Youth Policy.
-She is also co-founder of the Cal Independent Scholars Network, a program to support UC Berkeley students who have been in foster care.
-She is author of the book “Take me home: Protecting America's vulnerable children and families (Oxford University Press, 2008).
-Her expertise is in child poverty, welfare and ...
-More >
+Jill Duerr Berrick is Zellerbach Family Foundation Professor at the School of Social Welfare and codirector of UC Berkeley’s Center for Child and Youth Policy.
+She is also cofounder of the Cal Independent Scholars Network, a program to support UC Berkeley students who have been in foster care.

 Robert Edelstein holds the Maurice Mann Chair in Real Estate and is the co-director of the Fisher Center for Real Estate and Urban Development at the Haas School of Business.
 He is the author of the forthcoming book, "Explaining the Boom Cycle, Speculation or Fundamentals?
 The Role of Real Estate in the Asian Crisis," (M.E.
 Sharpe, Inc.)